HiItsMatt/InstaMail/README.md

 - Uses the Gmail API, OpenAI API, and a library for accessing Instagram called Instagrapi
 - Also uses pystray to run as a tray application

-- Has a batch file in the startup folder that runs it in the background so I dont have to open it when I turn on my computer. checks the 10 most recent emails on startup, just in case it missed some while it wasnt running.

 ## Want to use it for yourself?
 You've got two options:

 ## Option 1: PAID || $2.50+/Month